tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 ![table-exists](Images/table-exists.png)

-* SQL data is persistent; it is not deleted or overwritten when identical commands are run unless specifically commanded.
+* SQL data is persistent; it is not deleted or overwritten when identical commands are run, unless specifically commanded.

 * This means that when a database or table is created with a name identical to one that already exists, an error will occur, telling the user that the database or table already exists.